 Above: “I love emerald green in interiors,” Muholland says.
 “I feel like it’s the next indigo and jump at the chance to use it.
 It’s a difficult color to combine with, but I thought that the white walls and neutral woods in this room would make a fitting backdrop for dramatic color.”

 Above: The emerald curtains in the dining room create an impact in the large open living room as well.

 Above: Midcentury Danish armchairs and nesting tables are arranged in front of the fireplace; a Stanley Moore painting that Mulholland found at an estate sale hangs above the mantel.

-Above: In big spaces with several seating arrangements, Mullholland often uses a neutral jute or sisal carpet as a base layer to define the overall space.
+Above: In big spaces with several seating arrangements, Mulholland often uses a neutral jute or sisal carpet as a base layer to define the overall space.
 She then introduces an accent rug to add color and texture, such as the Moroccan Berber that stands under the living room coffee table.
-"This is also a cost effective option if you want a carpet to fill a large space, but don't have the budget for a statement nine-by-ten-foot Turkish Gabbeh," she says.
-"This way you can get a smaller special piece and have the best of both worlds.
-For advice on how to choose a carpet, see our Q & A with LA's Rug King.
+“This is also a cost effective option if you want a carpet to fill a large space, but don’t have the budget for a statement nine-by-ten-foot Turkish Gabbeh,” she says.
+“This way you can get a smaller special piece and have the best of both worlds.
+For advice on how to choose a carpet, see our Q&A with LA’s Rug King.

 Above: Mulholland anchors a prominent corner of the living room with a Belgian linen–upholstered antique chaise from TL Gurley Antiques and a cupboard from her clients’ Southern heirlooms collection.
 A wall-mounted Shaded Otis Light by Onefortythree makes the setup perfect for reading.